 Public school districts like San Juan Unified must gain public approval in a general election in order to sell bonds, which are backed by property tax assessments on homeowners.
 By law, bond dollars must be spent on construction or activities directly related to construction.
 Bonds cannot be used to pay for teacher salaries (except in a rare situation where a teacher may work limited hours outside of their normal contract on a construction-related activity), classroom supplies, or any other materials that are considered "consumable."

-Voters in San Juan Unified have generously approved three different bonds in the past two decades:
+Voters in San Juan Unified have generously approved four different bond measures in the past two decades:

 - Measure S - $157 million in 1998